 Stanton cites a particular study about cohabitation’s negative impact on both marital quality and marital longevity.
 The negative impact did not wane as cohabitation has gained social acceptance.

 But does “social acceptance” mean that living together before marriage is a positive thing?

 For example, smoking cigarettes was not only socially acceptable in the past.
 In fact, it was the cool thing to do for years.
 Then research revealed that smoking, and even second-hand smoke, causes lung cancer.
 While not everybody who smokes gets lung cancer, the risk was great enough to make people think twice.

 If a lifelong, healthy marriage is your goal, consider the evidence.
 There is more than enough of it to support that living together before marriage may put your relationship at risk.

-This article was originally published in the Chattanooga Times Free Press on May 6, 2012.
+Chattanooga Times Free Press originally published this article on May 6, 2012.